Sleighs/chat-plus/README.md

 <br/>

 <p align="">
-  Introducing ChatPlus, a browser extension that enhances your Rumble livestream experience.
+  Introducing ChatPlus for Rumble, a browser extension that enhances your Rumble.com livestream experience.
   ChatPlus improves mention visibility with username highlighting, allows for easier chat conversatsions with recent chatter mentioning, lets users view livestream chats in a full window area and more!
 </p>